 When it comes to sharing what you know, there’s no better way to build credibility, authority, and trust than with content marketing.

 Too often, content marketing is defined as simply writing content and publishing it.
 But a good content strategy goes much deeper than that.
 In this article, not only will you come away with a better understanding of what content marketing is, you’ll also work through five content strategy exercises that will help you come up with a virtually unlimited supply of great ideas for your content marketing.
+What is content marketing?

 Content marketing involves creating and sharing great content about your brand.
 But not in a direct, sales-y way.
 Instead of talking

 at your prospects about your product, you talk to them, in a way that’s designed to invite discussion and stimulate interest.
 According to the Content Marketing Institute, 96% of successful B2B content marketers say content marketing helps their audience view their company as a trusted resource.
 They cultivate trust by creating authoritative content that generously shares their knowledge.
 You can do the same.
 But you’ve got to do more than just publish content.
 You need to create enticing content, content that piques curiosity and leaves users wanting to learn more.
 Here are five content strategy exercises you can use to create your own trust-building content.
 Content strategy exercises for entrepreneurs

 Before you ever start searching things like “how often to post blog content,” you’ll need to have a plan of action.
 It starts with

 Brainstorming is the process of jotting down all your ideas on a piece of paper (or screen) without reviewing or scrutinizing anything.
 Before you can start creating content, you need to brainstorm the topics you could (or should) cover in your content.
 But idea generation is hard when you’re starting from zero.

 So, the first step in brainstorming potential content ideas is to ask yourself what it is you want your content to do.
 What is your ultimate goal?
 Stating that and then working backwards from there can help you come up with content ideas that don’t directly push your product, but rather help position it as the reader’s natural solution: a conclusion they reached thanks to your content.
 Think about who’s actually consuming your content: Who are your user personas?
 Who are the people that are ultimately making the decision to buy?
 How do they engage with your content?
 What type of content do they typically engage with?

 Keep in mind that we’re not just talking about the written word here: images, videos, infographics, white papers, comparison charts: All of it is content.
 What’s important is creating content that your ideal customer will engage with.